mitchellblom/sandMaker/README.md

-# Sandwich Maker - Da Best!
+# Sandwich Maker - "MitchWich"

-# NSS Blog Exercise
 <!--
 ![Splashpage](https://raw.githubusercontent. goes here) -->

 ## Project Summary:
 Create a sandwich order form that allows the user to select all the ingredients for a custom deli sandwich.
-Create a Sandwich module, then create individual modules, using IIFE syntax, to augment Sandwich.
+Create a Sandwich module, then create individual modules, using IIFE syntax, to augment.

 <hr>